dotnet/machinelearning-modelbuilder/troubleshooting/ModelBuilderTroubleshooting.md

 # Troubleshooting for Model Builder
 If troubleshooting does not solve the problem, please file a bug [here](https://github.com/dotnet/machinelearning-modelbuilder/issues/new?template=bug_report.md).

+## I cannot "Add Machine Learning" to my project

+"Add Machine Learning" isn't an option in the right click menu:
+1. Model Builder can only be added to C# projects.
+VB is not supported at this time.
+2. Is the extension installed and enabled?
+You may have disabled the extension at some point due to a performance warning.
+Check _Extensions -> Manage Extensions -> Installed_.
+ML.NET Model Builder should be listed and enabled.

+I've clicked "Add Machine Learning" and nothing happened or an error happened:
+1. The first time "Add Machine Learning" is clicked VS will prompt you to enable the feature (different than the extension being enabled).
+You can find this setting in _Options -> Environment -> Preview Features -> Enable ML.NET Model Builder._  After the feature is enabled you'll need to click "Add Machine Learning" again.
+2. Are you using a .NET Framework 4.7.2 version project?
+We have a [bug](https://github.com/dotnet/machinelearning-modelbuilder/issues/1511) for framework projects in Model Builder version 16.6.1.2131904.
+Update your version or use "Add New Item" window instead.

 ## Dev Team Cannot Reproduce (no constant repro on other machines)

 Some users of VS Preview Builds have run into a problem that despite the extension manager reporting the newest version is installed, an older UI is showing.
 This is a bug in our extension versioning and you need to completely uninstall Model Builder to resolve.